kanso37/dssl2_vscode_extension/README.md

+### HOW TO USE

+Simply clone this project into a folder called "dssl2_vscode_extension" and then put that folder in ~/.vscode/extensions

+Quit VS Code and reopen it. .rkt files should now have syntax highlighting!

+Or just open command palette and >Reload Window

+Note to self: See Racket/dssl2 setup doc for resources I used to make this extension.

+## Just keeping this here in case:

 # dssl2-vscode-extension README

 This is the README for your extension "dssl2-vscode-extension".
 After writing up a brief description, we recommend including the following sections.